Skip to content

 3. Make sure pytest, mypy htmforge/, and ruff check htmforge/ all pass

-4. Open a pull request against main with a clear description
+4. Open a pull request against develop with a clear description

 Coding Standards